josephine-c/Rails_Assessment/README.md

 **13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.**

 User contains an email and password
-- We wanted to keep this as revelent to a user account and exdend an extra information into the contact table.
+- We wanted to keep this as revelent to a user account and extend any sharred information into the contact table.

 Contact is for shops and users.
-- Right now each row holds an address and a phone number for users and shops.
+- Each row holds an address and a phone number for users and shops.
+- This is linked to either a shop or a User

 Cart/cart_products hold the users desired items.
 - This is a list of products related to the user.
+- A join table representing a shopping cart.
+This links the User and the items they desire.

-listings/listings_products is a copy of cart
+Listings/listings_products is a copy of cart
-- Only for listings that have gone past the stripe checkout process successfully.
+- Listings and listings products are only created once a user takes an order past the stripe checkout phase.
+- refrences both products and the listings associated with them.

 Deliveries is a way to make users able to do both deliveries and create listings.
 - By having this makes a listing able to access two users, the courier and the one that created the list.
+- links the courier and the listing, solving the issue of having two user ids associated with one listing.

 Transactions holds stripe verification.
 - This will allow refunds and cancelling orders for users in future.
+- Linked to its listings

 Shops
-- holds a description for the shop
+- Holds a description for the shop
+- Has many items associated with it.

 Products
 - Associated with a shop